 Sale of the used goods is not a production activity.
-The good should not treated as fresh production, and therefore doesn't should not treated as fresh production, and therefore doesn't qualify for inclusion in national income however, any brokerage or commission paid to facilitate the sale is a fresh production activity.
+The good should not treated as fresh production, and therefore doesn't qualify for inclusion in national income.
+However, any brokerage or commission paid to facilitate the sale is a fresh production activity.
 It should be included in production but to the extent of brokerage or commission only.